frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient_appointment.md

 Status indicates the state of the Patient Appointment.
 The various Statuses are:

-- **Scheduled**: When the Patient Appointment has not yet started but scheduled on a future Date.
+- **Scheduled**: When the Patient Appointment has not yet started but scheduled on a future date.
 - **Open**: When the Patient Appointment has been scheduled for today.
 - **Closed**: When a Patient Encounter or Clinical Procedure has been created for the Patient Appointment.
 - **Expired**: When the Appointment date has passed and no Patient Encounter or Clinical Procedure has been created against it.